simitomorrow/GENCG/Day 02.md

 It seemed simple to recreate.
 Just a bunch of shapes with random colors distributed on a grid.

 ### 1. Lines
-I already had the grid so I started with lines:
+I already had the grid, so I started with lines:

 {% raw %}
 <iframe src="content/day02/03-1/embed.html" width="800" height="800" frameborder="no"></iframe>